 EU-US Energy Council

-The Energy Council is chaired by the EU High Representative of the Union for Foreign Affairs and Security Policy and Vice-President (HRVP), and the EU Commissioner for Energy, the US Secretary of State and the US Secretary of Energy.
+The Council is chaired by the EU High Representative of the Union for Foreign Affairs and Security Policy and Vice-President (HRVP), and the EU Commissioner for Energy, the US Secretary of State and the US Secretary of Energy.
 A representative from the rotating EU Presidency also participates.

-Joint press releases of the ministerial meetings:
+Joint press releases or statements of the ministerial meetings

 - Ninth EU-US Energy Council (7 February 2022)